-On July 27, 2018, the Company granted 25,000 shares of restricted common stock to its Chief Financial Officer.
-These shares vested four months after issuance.
-The shares were valued at \$17,500, and were amortized over the vesting period.
-As of February 28, 2019, these shares had not been issued.
-As of February 28, 2019, \$17,500 had been charged to operations, and is carried as Common Stock Subscribed on the Company's balance sheet at February 28, 2019.

-On July 31, 2018, the Company granted the Chief Executive Officer of CLS Nevada, Inc. a one-time signing bonus of 500,000 shares of restricted common stock, which shall become fully vested one year from the effective date of his employment agreement.
+Effective July 1, 2018, the Company granted the Chief Executive Officer of CLS Nevada, Inc. a one-time signing bonus of 500,000 shares of restricted common stock, which shall become fully vested one year from the effective date of his employment agreement.
 These shares were valued at \$350,000 and will be amortized over the vesting period.
+As of May 31, 2019, \$325,417 had been charged to operations, and is carried as Common Stock Subscribed on the Company's balance sheet at May 31, 2019.

-As of February 28, 2019, \$236,667 had been charged to operations, and is carried as Common Stock Subscribed on the Company's balance sheet at February 28, 2019.
+Effective July 1, 2018, the Company granted the Chief Operating Officer of CLS Nevada, Inc. a one-time signing bonus of 50,000 shares of restricted common stock, which shall become fully vested one year from the effective date of his employment agreement.
+These shares were valued at \$35,000 and will be amortized over the vesting period.
+As of May 31, 2019, \$32,542 had been charged to operations, and is carried as Common Stock Subscribed on the Company's balance sheet at May 31, 2019.